 THE TOURNAMENT OWNER

 Rugby World Cup Limited is a subsidiary of World Rugby and is responsible for the stable of showcase Rugby World Cup properties, including Rugby World Cup, Women’s Rugby World Cup and Rugby World Cup Sevens.
 The Board manages the detailed host selection process for each tournament, making a hosting recommendation to the World Rugby Council to consider.
-The Board comprises five directors.
+The Board comprises seven directors.

 THE TOURNAMENT ORGANISING COMMITTEE